 Garden phlox prefers moist, rich, well-drained soil in full to part sun.
 Good air circulation, mulch, and watering at the base of the plant will help prevent common problems.
 It grows in zones 4-8.

-6. Shasta daisy (Leucanthemum x superbum)
+6. Shasta Daisy (Leucanthemum x superbum)

 The classic Shasta daisy features sunny yellow centers surrounded by rays of bright white petals.
 These lovely flowers bloom in spring and summer.
 They attract butterflies and make excellent cut flowers with long, rigid stems.